Monetra/monetra_magento2/README.md

 - **Monetra Host**: (*Only appears if the Payment Server option is set to Custom*) Hostname (FQDN) of the Monetra server that your Magento instance will be sending transactions to.

 - **Monetra Port**: (*Only appears if the Payment Server option is set to Custom*) Port number on the Monetra server that transactions will be sent to.
-Usually this will be 8665.
+Usually this will be 443 or 8665.

-- **Separate users for ticket request and payment (POST) request**: If you would like to use separate subusers for the ticket request (when the payment data is submitted to the payment server to generate a ticket) and the payment POST request (when the ticket and all other payment data is submitted to the payment server for processing), select Yes here.
-Otherwise, select No.

-- **Monetra Username**: (*Only appears if the Separate Users option is set to No*) The username of the Monetra user (for authentication on the Monetra server).

-- **Monetra Password**: (*Only appears if the Separate Users option is set to No*) The password of the Monetra user (for authentication on the Monetra server).
-Stored encrypted via `Magento\Config\Model\Config\Backend\Encrypted`

-- **Monetra Ticket Username**: (*Only appears if the Separate Users option is set to Yes*) The username of the Monetra user used for the ticket request.

-- **Monetra Ticket Password**: (*Only appears if the Separate Users option is set to Yes*) The password of the Monetra user used for the ticket request.
-Stored encrypted via `Magento\Config\Model\Config\Backend\Encrypted`

-- **Monetra POST Username**: (*Only appears if the Separate Users option is set to Yes*) The username of the Monetra user used for the payment (POST) request.

-- **Monetra POST Password**: (*Only appears if the Separate Users option is set to Yes*) The password of the Monetra user used for the payment (POST) request.
+- **Generate API Key**: This button allows you to generate an API key that can be used for Monetra authentication.
+See [Generating an API Key](#generating-api-key) for more information.

+- **Monetra API Key ID**: API key ID used to authenticate with Monetra.
+Can be entered manually or auto-generated using the "Generate API Key" configuration tool.
+See [Generating an API Key](#generating-api-key) for more information.

+- **Monetra API Key Secret**: API key secret used to authenticate with Monetra.
+Can be entered manually or auto-generated using the "Generate API Key" configuration tool.
+See [Generating an API Key](#generating-api-key) for more information.
 Stored encrypted via `Magento\Config\Model\Config\Backend\Encrypted`

 - **Expiration Date Format**: Format of the expiration date input on the payment form.